loneliloli/firefighter_robot/README.md

 Each area is equipped with separate alarms that activate when sensors detect fire, urging evacuation.

-#### Main Power Shutdown
-Sensors integrated with relays cut the main power in affected areas to minimize fire spread risks due to electrical short circuits.

-Due to the tight timelines, our team has not yet completed this function.
-We will continue to complete in January 2025.

 ## Challenges and Adjustments During Design and Assembly
 ### Chassis Issues
 - Initially, the team used mica to reduce costs, but it broke during operation. <br/>